 View Big Stone South to Brookings Transmission Line in a larger map

-The Big Stone South to Brookings Co. line is a 70 mile line that will run from a new substation build near Big Stone South, S.D. to a substation near Brookings County, S.D.
-It is one of the MISO-approved multi-value projects in the region, and will help alleviate congestion and achieve mandates for renewables in the region.
+The Big Stone South to Brookings Co. line is a 70 mile line that will run from a new substation to be built near Big Stone South, S.D. to a substation near Brookings County, S.D.
+It is one of the MISO-approved multi-value projects in the region, and will help alleviate congestion and achieve mandates for renewable energy in the region.

 Otter Tail Power will obtain a facility permit for the initial 28 miles of the transmission line from the Big Stone South substation to an area near Gary, South Dakota.
 The developers plan on using mostly single steel-pole for constructing this portion of the line from Big Stone to Gary.